Microsoft-OpenSource-Labs/glusterfs-azure-lab/README.md

 Now that we have created the type GlusterFS volumes, we need to verify that the exported storage could be mounted by various operating systems.
 In a typical use case, we could have a cluster of multiple VMs sharing the exported storage as illustrated by the following figure.
 For instance, the cluster could be created by Azure scale sets.
 With such architecture, Red Hat storage / GlusterFS will provide highly available, persistent, elastic storage to be shared among the nodes.

-![Fig2: GlusterFs as a backend to compute cluster](images/fig2.png)
+![Fig2: GlusterFs as a backend to compute cluster](images/fig2.png) [Fig2: GlusterFs as a backend to compute cluster]

 GlusterFS could be mounted on Linux systems using the native glusterfs client, or as an *NFS* or *samba* share.
 On windows, the filesystem could be exported with *samba* service and mounted as CIFS.